 Had enough of gay cruising in Dallas – either in the bars or elsewhere?
 Why not explore the steamier side of this sexy town…

-While French-Canadians in Montreal and Quebec City seem to have bucked the trend of closing bathhouses and gay cruising spaces in North America, Dallas has followed in the footsteps of other North American cities like Atlanta, Washington DC, Portland and Boston and seen most of its gay cruising spaces close.
+While French-Canadians in Montreal and Quebec City seem to have bucked the trend of closing bathhouses and gay cruising spaces in North America, Dallas has followed in the footsteps of other North American cities like Atlanta, Portland, and Boston and seen most of its gay cruising spaces close.
 Today, Club Dallas remains the only bathhouse in the Gay Dallas-Fort Worth metroplex.

 If you are visiting more destinations in Gay Texas, you might be interested to know San Antonio and Dallas both have one gay bathhouse as well, but none remain in Austin.
 There is always the gay hook up apps, but we also think patronage of these sorts of queer spaces are important if we want to see them remain.
 You could also try the previously mentioned Club Stallions or the Xposed Adult Theater next door, which offers both gay/straight theatres and men-only arcade peeps

 You should have no issues visiting the Dallas gay bathhouse and will be welcomed openly, though a firm ‘no’ may be required at some points to get your point across.
 You can read our guide, however, if you are nervous about visiting a gay sauna for the first time.
 So that you know what to expect.

 TAKE HOME A HOT GUY,

 Stay Safe With These Essential Gay Travel Supplies!